andrey-gabchak/spring-security-jwt-example/README.md

 Just an example of Spring Security implementation with unit tests.
 You can clone and run it to find out how it works.

+- Spring Security
 - Spring Boot
-- Spring Security
 - JWT
-- Maven
+- Maven/Gradle
 - MySQL
 - Flyway
 - Lombok
+- JUnit5
+- Mockito
+- Orika mapper

 -----------
 maven - 'master' branch